slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Consistency is boring to watch.
 But impossible to compete with.
 -->

+> *"Gold, when beaten, shines." (...)
+"If there’s no wind, row." (...)
+"Work is the medicine for poverty."
+-- Proverbs*

+> *"Devote the rest of your life into making progress."
+-- Epictetus*

 > *"Our patiente will achieve more than our force."
 -- Edmund Burke*

-> *"Devote the rest of your life into making progress."
--- Epictetus*

 > *"Continuous improvement is better than delayed perfection."
 -- Mark Twain*

-> *"Gold, when beaten, shines." (...)
-"If there’s no wind, row." (...)
-"Work is the medicine for poverty."
+> *"Discipline is choosing between what you want now and what you want most."
--- Proverbs*
+-- Abraham Lincoln*

 > *"I don’t count my sit-ups.
 I only start counting once it starts hurting."
 -- Muhammad Ali*